-The Italian market has many stocks that can be traded online.
+The Italian market has many stocks that can be bought and sold online.
 To discover them and learn how to analyze their price, read our practical information.

 If you are looking to track Italian stock exchanges, you should know their main listing place which is none other than the Milan Stock Exchange, better known as Borsa Italiana which was created in 1997 through the reunification of the country's former stock exchanges such as the Rome Stock Exchange.
 This financial centre is linked to the Italian benchmark index FTSE MIB.
 The purpose of this stock exchange is to report on the economic health of Italy, which is the sixth largest economy in the world despite the recent years of crisis, which have weighed heavily on its public debt.
 However, the origin of this stock exchange can be estimated in 1808 thanks to the creation of the Milan Chamber of Commerce, which will become public in 1865.
 At that time, the Milan Stock Exchange was controlled by the Italian State and remained the only regulated market in the country until 1977.
 It was in 1977 that this stock exchange was finally privatized and Borsa Italiana S.p.A., in charge of managing it, was created.